Solving a Problem with an SPA

 Constructing Beautiful Code

-Even though this was my first JS application, there was never a point in development that I felt like I hit a brick wall and couldn't move forward.
+There was never a point in development that I felt like I hit a brick wall and couldn't move forward.
 There were plenty of frustrating moments that included stumbling over new syntax, struggling to choose the right function, or library, to execute a specific task, battling with CORS errors or experiencing undesired side effects from callback functions on event listeners of particular DOM element.
 However, as an evolving programmer I have long since learned when to walk away, or move onto another problem, and return to a challenge with fresh eyes.
 Gone are the days when tired and frazzled fingers hacked away at the keyboard destroying progress by blowing up simple, elegant functions into large complicated, verbose, indecipherable pages of spaghetti code (not claiming mastery, just awareness).
 I am paying much closer attention to the content of each of my commits and religiously watching out for missed saves bundling with unrelated changes in the following commit.
 I stay focused on completing the task I am working on, and **ONLY** the task I am working on before moving on to the next.
 I now keep a scratchpad to jot down bugs and errors to be addressed as I discover them in the development process rather than trying to sneak unrelated changes into the current commit.
 Patience equals progress.

 Looking back if I were to recreate this application I would have chosen token authentication over session authentication.
 I used what I was familiar with, but after further research, I believe token authentication is a better fit for this use case and once I complete the testing and debugging of essential features I will switch to a JSON web token authentication system.
 JWS is less prone to cross site request attacks, it is faster, stateless and is more efficient than trying to store cookies on mobile devices and is less prone to CORS(CROSS ORIGIN REQUEST) issues, all reasons it would be more appropriate choice.